Skip to content

-At the core of mergers and acquisitions (M&A), including the sale of a business, is the concept of valuation—a process that determines the business’s value.
+Central to Mergers and acquisitions (M&A), including selling a business, is the concept of valuation, a process that determines the value of the business.

 Understanding the valuation is crucial for both buyers and sellers as it forms the foundations from which negotiations start and affects the overall success of the deal.
 Overvalue the business and you can chase away good potential buyers; undervalue the business and you could leave money on the table when selling the business.

-In essence, a valuation is a story about the future built using key assumptions, which are expressed in figures which form the basis for the valuation.
-The process of valuation, and selling your business includes understanding whether the story is believable and can be backed up by current capabilities and a history.
+In essence, a valuation is a story about the future, built using key assumptions, which are expressed in figures.
+The process of valuing and selling your business includes understanding whether the story is believable and can be backed up by current capabilities and a history.

-There is no single correct market value for your business.
-A valuation is just someone’s opinion based on current circumstances.
+There is no one correct market value for your business; a valuation is someone’s opinion of the market value of your business based on current circumstances.

 3. You Are Buying The Future

-Buyers usually want to buy a business based on past results, whereas sellers have future results in mind.
+Buyers usually want to buy a business based on past results and sellers want to sell their business on future results.

-However, when someone buys a business, they can only buy the future earnings’ ability of the business, so valuations are in essence future looking.
-The only reason that past results have such a bearing on the valuations is that they are usually a strong proxy of what can be achieved in the future.
+However, when someone buys a business, they can only buy the future earnings ability of the business, so valuations are in essence future looking and the only reason past results have such a bearing on the valuations is they are usually a strong proxy of what can be achieved in the future.

 4. It’s A Comparison

-Valuation of businesses is made more difficult due to the market being less active than the housing market, which results in less data points to build a comparison.
-A house price is driven by size, location, and the condition whereas a business has numerous variables driving its value from the strength of a management team to expected growth, risk and many variables in between.
+What makes the valuation of a business more difficult is that the market is not as active as the housing market which results in less data points to build a comparison, and there are a lot more variables driving the value of a business.
+A house price is driven by size, location, and the condition whereas a business has numerous variables driving its value from the strength of a management team to expected growth and risk and many variables in between.

 5. Approaches To Valuation